tlm2c09/Selenium-Using-Java-And-Cucumber/README.md

 - Hook is placed in the same package / directory with the step definition files
 - Cucumber will automatically detect and execute the hooks defined in the hook file based on their annotations.
 Ex: `@Before / @After`
 - Need to initialize the Web Driver Wait for each scenario as methods / variables are all static, else it will fail (using the previous one).
+- Take screenshot if the scenario fails and attach the screenshot to the Cucumber report
 ## Driver Manager class file ##
 to manage the WebDriver instances.
 It typically provides methods to initialize and close the WebDriver, retrieve the current WebDriver instance, and perform other related tasks.